findy-network/findy-network.github.io/content/en/blog/interoperability/index.md

   Findy Agency Web Wallet user forms a pairwise connection with Trinsic Wallet user.
 Wallet applications send Aries basic messages to each other.

-- **Test 3: AcaPy based issuer/verifier with Findy Agency Web Wallet**
+- **Test 3: ACA-Py based issuer/verifier with Findy Agency Web Wallet**

-  Aries Test Harness runs [AcaPy](https://github.com/hyperledger/aries-cloudagent-python)-based agents that issue and verify credentials with Findy Agency Web Wallet.
+  Aries Test Harness runs [ACA-Py](https://github.com/hyperledger/aries-cloudagent-python)-based agents that issue and verify credentials with Findy Agency Web Wallet.

 The practical interoperability of Findy Agency also seems to be good, as proven with these manual tests.
-You can find the video of the test screen recording on YouTube.
+You can find the video of the test screen recording on [YouTube](https://www.youtube.com/watch?v=W1H7ppS2Y6M).

+{{< youtube W1H7ppS2Y6M >}}

 ## Next Steps